xeijix/OpenSourcePPE/PAPR/Blower/AirPump/README.md

 ## Instructions

 1. Disassemble Air Pump
-2. Seal all areas of ingress with hot glue.
+2. Seal all areas of ingress with silicone.
 	* Possible areas of ingress:
 		* Vents
 		* Power socket / power cable mating point to the chassis
 		* Switch
 		* Seam where parts of the chassis mate
 		* Screw holes
-	* **NOTE**: you may want to reserve sealing the seam for after pressure testing the rest of your seals **OR** construct a gasket for the chassis seam instead of attempting to seal it with hot glue.
+	* **NOTE**: you may want to reserve sealing the seam for after pressure testing the rest of your seals **OR** construct a gasket for the chassis seam instead of attempting to seal it silicone.
 3. Attach the [40mm inlet](./files/Inlet.stl) and [40mm outlet](./files/Outlet.stl) to the appropriate areas of the air pump.
 	* **NOTE**: Most air pumps are designed such that the outlet is along the seam of the chassis.
 That means that once you install the 40mm outlet component, you cannot take the pump apart without removing the 40mm outlet.
 4. Perform a pressure test using [40mm Female Valve Cap](../../../Components/files/40mm%20Female%20Valve%20Cap.stl), [40mm Male Cap](../../../Components/files/40mm%20Male%20Cap.stl)